gregcman/sucle/README.md

 # symmetrical-umbrella
 A collection of systems which do stuff.

-## Folders
+## Folders and what they contain

 - application/
-    - what a person would interact with
+    - Interactive applications
-    - also application subsystems
+    - Subsystems

 - component/
-    - convenience macros
+    - Convenience macros
-    - utility libraries
+    - Utility libraries
-    - math
+    - Math
-    - data structures
+    - Data structures

 - foreign/
-    - foreign library bindings
+    - Foreign library bindings
-    - binaries
+    - Binaries
-    - unmodified forks
+    - Unmodified forks
-    - convenience wrappers around standardized things, like ascii, ieee-754 floats, qwerty keyboards, opengl, common lisp
-    - convenience wrappers around other libraries
+    - Convenience wrappers around standard APIs and libraries

 - unused/
     - random code which is not necessarily maintained or functional